NullixAT/browstorjs/README.md

 PWA.
 By cleanup jobs, by long inactivity, by history cleanup, etc...

 For PWA (as of July 2022), unfortunetely, there is still no real 100% bullet-proof way to store data forever until the app is deleted, like you can do in native apps.
-We all hope, they will get this working soon.
+We all hope that browser devs will fix this as soon as possible.

 Here a few links to show how browser engines handle IndexedDB Storage, which BrowstorJS internally uses: